-- 1. If applying these criteria results in there being more children with an equal right to admission to the school than the number of available places, the tie break will be the distance the pupil lives from the school, measured in a straight line, using the Local Authority's computerised measuring system, with those living closer to the school receiving the higher priority.
+1. If applying these criteria, results in there being more children with an equal right to admission to the school than the number of available places, the tie break will be the distance the pupil lives from the school, measured in a straight line, using the Local Authority's computerised measuring system, with those living closer to the school receiving the higher priority.
 The Local Authority will measure the distance from the address point of the pupil's home to a point on the school site agreed with the governing body of the school.
-The Local Authority will not give priority within each criterion to children who meet other criteria. - 2.
-The Local Authority will normally offer a place at the catchment area school if parents apply for a place at that school during the normal admissions round.
+The Local Authority will not give priority within each criterion to children who meet other criteria.

+2. The Local Authority will normally offer a place at the catchment area school if parents apply for a place at that school during the normal admissions round.
 However, a place at the catchment area school cannot be guaranteed.
 If a pupil moves into the catchment area outside the normal admissions round (or after the allocation process has begun) it may be more difficult to offer a place at the catchment area school if this would mean exceeding the admission number at the school.
-In this case, a place will normally be offered at the next nearest academy which caters for pupils of the same age and has places available. - 3.
-Pupils who have a Statement of Special Educational Needs or Education, Health and Care Plan are required to be admitted to the school which is named on the statement/ EHCP, even if the school is full.
-Pupils identified for admission through the Fair Access Protocol will also be admitted even if the school is full. - 4.
-Children of Staff at the School - a) Where the member of staff has been employed at the School for two of more years at the time at which the application for admission to the School is made, and/or - b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
+In this case, a place will normally be offered at the next nearest school which caters for pupils of the same age and has places available.

+3. Pupils who have a Statement of Special Educational Needs or Education, Health and Care Plan are required to be admitted to the school which is named on the statement/EHCP, even if the school is full.
+Pupils identified for admission through the Fair Access Protocol (FAP) must be admitted by the admissions authority when asked to do so in accordance with the FAP.

+4. Children of Staff at the School

+a) Where the member of staff has been employed at the School for two or more years at the time at which the application for admission to the School is made, and/or b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.